-- 1. The respondent will meet with the administrator, who will advise the respondent of his/her rights and responsibilities under this document.
+- 1. The respondent will meet with the administrator, who will advise the respondent of his/her rights and responsibilities under this document, review the complaint, and discuss possible resolution options.
 At that time, the respondent will be provided with a copy of the complaint and may admit or deny the alleged violation. - 2.
 If the respondent fails to meet with the administrator or fails to admit or deny the alleged violation within five class days of meeting with the administrator, the administrator may take one of the following actions: - a.
-Place a hold on the respondent's registration until the respondent meets with the administrator. - b.
+Place a hold on the respondent's registration until the respondent meets with the administrator - b.
 Refer the case to the appropriate hearing board for a formal hearing. - c.
-Render a decision on the complaint, provided that the administrator may not impose the sanctions of suspension or dismissal.
-If the administrator renders a decision on the complaint, the respondent shall have five class days from the date of the administrator's decision to request a formal hearing before the appropriate hearing board.
-Such a request must be made in writing and filed with the administrator.
-Such a request voids the administrator's decision, which will not be shared with the hearing board that hears the complaint.
-In the absence of such a request, the administrator's decision on the complaint will be final.
+Render a decision on the complaint.
+If the decision of the administrator does not include a suspension or dismissal, the respondent may appeal pursuant to Section F below.
+If the decision of the administrator includes a suspension or dismissal, the respondent shall have five class days from the date of the decision to request a formal hearing before the Student-Faculty-Staff Hearing Board.
+Such a request must be consistent with the directions in the decision letter and will void the administrator's decision, which will not be shared with the hearing board that hears the complaint.
+In the absence of a properly submitted appeal or hearing request, the administrator's original decision will be final, pending any necessary approval and implementation by the Vice President. - 3.
+A respondent who admits his/her violation waives his or her right to a hearing on the matter of responsibility.
+In such a situation, the respondent may request that the administrator determine the sanction for the violation or request that the appropriate hearing board determine the sanction.
+Where appropriate, the respondent may also express a desire to participate in another dispute resolution process, either in lieu of or in addition to the adjudication process outlined in this Article.
+If the respondent asks to participate in another dispute resolution process, the Vice President must approve that request and the complainant must agree to participate before that process may be initiated. - 4.
+If the respondent denies the violation, the respondent shall choose to have the matter heard by an administrator or a hearing body.
+The hearing should follow in a timely manner.